Golf Season Preparation

 Golfing precautions and injury prevention:

-Take the time to warm up every time you play: cardio, stretches, a few core exercises.
+Take the time to exercise and warm up prior to and in between every time you play: cardio, stretches, and a few core exercises.

-Spend more time warming up putting and practicing your swing as you age.
+Spend more time warming up your putting and practicing your swing as you age.

-Monitor your use of heavier or longer clubs.
+Monitor your use of heavier or longer clubs as they may aggravate your back.
 See a golf professional if you need advice for the right club.

 Stay hydrated.
 As we age (and certain medications can contribute) we are more susceptible to over heating.